mugekuskon/HeartDiseasePrediction/README.md

 # Heart Disease Prediction

+This is a project for the Machine Learning course.
 This notebook includes classification of 918 patients with seven different machine learning algorithms.

 ## Dataset and Machine Learning Models